microsoft/ClearScript/ReadMe.txt

    with any third-party software required to download and build V8.
 Rights to V8 and its prerequisites are provided by their rights holders.

 2. Install Git (http://www.git-scm.com/download/win).
-IMPORTANT: Ensure that Git is added to your executable path by selecting the option "Use Git from the Windows Command Prompt".
+Ensure that Git is added to your executable path by selecting the option "Use Git from the Windows Command Prompt".

+3. Install the latest Python 2.x (http://www.python.org/downloads/) and add it to your executable path.
+V8's build process requires at least Python 2.7 and does not support Python 3.x.

+4. Unzip or clone the ClearScript source code into a convenient directory.
-3. IMPORTANT: Ensure that the path to your ClearScript root directory does not contain any non-ASCII characters.
+   IMPORTANT: Ensure that the path to your ClearScript root directory does not contain any non-ASCII characters.

+5. Ensure that your Visual Studio installation includes C++ support.

-4. Open a Visual Studio 2013 developer command prompt and run the V8Update script from your ClearScript root directory:
+6. Open a Visual Studio developer command prompt and run the V8Update script from your ClearScript root directory:

       C:\ClearScript> V8Update [/N] [Debug|Release] [Latest|Tested|<Revision>]